ParsaNikpour/Machine-learning/README.md

 *Section 1

-In the first one I code it from scratch.
+I code the model from scratch.
 I used linear regression and gradient descent to find the optimal parameters, w and b.

 ![1](https://user-images.githubusercontent.com/111052950/184142209-f3a7aeaa-e40a-4131-8fee-c9f88326c8bc.JPG)